 Criminal defendants generally can't appeal "lawful" sentences.
 But a defendant can appeal a sentence if it's illegal, unconstitutional, or unreasonably excessive.
 For example, if a judge imposes a sentence that exceeds the maximum punishment allowed for the crime in question, an appeals court would have the power to correct the sentence.

-In some states, however, if the defendant didn’t notify the sentencing judge of an illegal sentence, the appellate court cannot review it.
-(The means by which defendants are supposed to notify the trial court depend on the jurisdiction—an example is a petition for review of the sentence.)
+In some states, however, if the defendant didn't notify the sentencing judge of an illegal sentence, the appellate court cannot review it.
+(The way the defense is supposed to notify the trial court—for example, by a petition for review of the sentence—depends on the jurisdiction.)

 On the other hand, a judge may refuse to depart "downward" in sentencing a defendant, meaning that he or she won't issue a sentence that's lower than what the guidelines call for.
 If a judge refuses to depart downward in sentencing a defendant, the appeals court will review the sentence only if the trial court made a mistake about its authority, such as wrongly presuming that it didn't have the authority to depart from the guidelines.

 Some states allow review of a sentence if it was potentially "disproportionate" to the crime even if it wasn't above the maximum allowed by law.
 In federal court, a review for proportionality is required for death and life without parole.

 In setting the standard for reviewing a sentence for proportionality, the Supreme Court held that it was disproportionate to sentence a man to life in prison for issuing a bad check despite his criminal history.
 (Solem v.
 Helm, 463 U.S. 277 (1983).)

 The law also protects defendants from vindictive sentencing.
-For example, if a defendant succeeds on appeal and her case goes back to the judge for resentencing, then that judge’s new sentence is presumed to be vindictive if it’s harsher than the original punishment and there isn’t new information to justify it.
+For example, if a defendant succeeds on appeal and her case goes back to the judge for resentencing, then that judge's new sentence is normally presumed to be vindictive if it's harsher than the original punishment and there isn't new information to justify it.